 What is evident is that the Syrians did not drop chemical weapons from their aircraft and that no chemical gas was ever stored at the al-Shayrat airbase.
 There is no footage showing any munitions or containers which would have delivered the toxic gas.
 As for US and other radar recordings, all they can show is that an aircraft was in the sky, its heading, altitude and speed.
-There is no way to distinguish a chemical munition or a chemical attack by means of radar.
+There is no way to distinguish between a chemical munition and a chemical attack by means of radar.

 Whatever option you chose, the Syrian government is obviously and self-evidently innocent of the accusation of having used chemical weapons.

 See the report here: